- Super Lawyers, Rising Star, Intellectual Property Litigation (2014 – 2019)

 - The Legal 500, Patents: Litigation (Full Coverage) (2019)

-Robert is a formidable courtroom advocate for his clients, as well as an advisor to life sciences companies of all sizes as they prepare for product launch, anticipate generic/biosimilar competition and navigate all manner of business conflicts.
+Robert is a formidable courtroom advocate, as well as an advisor to life sciences companies of all sizes as they prepare for product launch, anticipate generic/biosimilar competition and navigate all manner of business conflicts.

 Robert's practice focuses on patent, trade secret and commercial disputes, as well as transactional matters related to intellectual property rights and IP portfolio analysis.
-He has worked for multinational companies in the tech, healthcare and life sciences industries, including UCB, Loxo Oncology (an Eli Lilly company), Pfizer, Novo Nordisk, Google and Abiomed, as well as providing confidential counseling to numerous emerging and startup life sciences companies.
+He has worked for multinational companies in the tech, healthcare and life sciences industries, including UCB, Loxo Oncology (an Eli Lilly company), Pfizer, Novo Nordisk, Google and Abiomed, as well as numerous emerging and startup life sciences companies, such as AnaptysBio, Passage Bio, Prelude Therapeutics and Sutro Biopharma.

 Robert routinely counsels clients on litigation threats surrounding product launches, generic or biosimilar challenges, failed collaborations, contractual breaches and trade secret misappropriation.
 He acts, and has acted, as counsel in litigations involving small molecules, biologics, medical devices and software in numerous district courts throughout the United States and before the Patent Trial and Appeal Board.
-He also counsels technology and medical device companies in “bet the company” litigations involving patent portfolios asserted by commercial rivals.
+He also counsels technology and medical device companies in “bet the company” litigations against commercial rivals.

-Robert is also dedicated to pro bono service.
-He has negotiated IP licenses and research grants on behalf of an international research foundation, and he has represented children seeking appropriate special education services.
+Robert is dedicated to pro bono service.
+He has negotiated IP licenses and research grants on behalf of an international research foundation, and represented children seeking special education services.

 Prior to joining Fenwick, Robert worked at a leading international law firm where he was a partner in the litigation group.